filefilego/filefilego/README.md

 #### Merkle Tree

-Verifiers can use Merkle Trees as a data integrity verification mechanism without having access to the actual data.
-Participating nodes must generate Merkle trees which are used by verifiers for comparison and other operations.
+The verification process employed by the verifiers can utilize Merkle Trees as a mechanism for ensuring data integrity, even in cases where they do not have access to the actual data.
+In this process, participating nodes generate Merkle Trees that are used by the verifiers for comparison and other relevant operations.

 ```
      ABCD